When Flying Was Luxury

 After being lined up like inmates going for lunch, boarding is allowed.
 The passengers are crammed into small seats.
 Considering how fat most people are today, they can barely squeeze in.

-The seats are not soft and the one in front of you is so close that if it is reclined, the passenger before you is virtually on your lap.
+The seats are not soft and the one in front of you is so close that if it is reclined, the passenger is virtually on your lap.

 There is no food; maybe a small bag of snack, maybe a drink, but that's it.
 Every bit of luggage put into the hold has to be paid for, so people load their carry-ons, and fight over the small overhead space.

-The passage between the rows of seats is so narrow, fat people get stuck, and the on board staff treats you with less respect that a country gal trying to bring a chicken onto a minivan.
+The passage between the rows of seats is so narrow, fat people get stuck, and the on board staff treats you with less respect than that shown to a country gal trying to bring a chicken onto a minivan.

 In Jamaica, there are minivans that go to 'country'.
 People are squashed together as the driver swings into traffic, any complaint gets you standing on the road.